canonical/nginx-ingress-integrator-operator/README.md

 ## Documentation

-Our documentation is stored in the `docs` directory.
+Our documentation is stored in the `docs` directory and can be viewed at https://canonical.com/juju/docs/nginx-ingress-integrator-charm/.
 It is based on the Canonical starter pack and hosted on [Read the Docs](https://about.readthedocs.com/).
 In structuring, the documentation employs the [Diátaxis](https://diataxis.fr/) approach.